Learn how to make your own custom IKEA wood crates planter boxes for flowers, herbs or plants using garden stencils, stain and funky hardware details!

 The above showcase a few faux plants.

 But you know me, yes?
 This was a great start.
-Let’s add a few more accessories to really bring these little crates to life!
+Let’s add a few more craft supplies, handles, casters and hardware to really bring these little crates to life!.

-On Locally Grown Herbs, I added some tiny castors I had in my junk stash.
+On Locally Grown Herbs, I added some tiny castors I had in my junk stash, along with metal corner brackets (new from any hardware store), and galvanized door pulls I found from a salvage yard.

-Which then gave me the idea of outfitting this crate with just the right sized clay pots to house office supplies.
+Which then gave me the idea of outfitting this crate with just the right sized clay pots for home office supplies.
 I’m totally doing that… so count on seeing these guys sneak in other photo shoots down the road.

 The white Fresh Cut Flowers crate was loaded with fresh cut flowers of course!